-- Extension and termination options are included in a the Company's equipment leases.
+- Extension and termination options are included in a number of property and vehicle leases.
 These are used to maximise operational flexibility in terms of managing the assets used in the Company's operations.
-The majority of extension and termination options held are exercisable only by the Company and not by the respective lessor. - · The Company does not provide residual value guarantees in relation to its leases. - · There are no significant lease commitments for leases not commenced at year-end. - None of the Company's leases contain variable lease payments.
+The majority of extension and termination options held are exercisable only by the Company and not by the respective lessor. - The Company does not provide residual value guarantees in relation to its leases. - There are no significant lease commitments for leases not commenced at year-end. - · None of the Company's leases contain variable lease payments.